adiskop/adiskop.github.io/_posts/2020-09-30-ruby_self_keyword_-_explained.markdown

 Self would not be affected.

 It also makes the code shorter and easier to understand.
-And so it is safe to say that the Self keyword is widely used in programming, and thus it's important to understand and distinguish between its different uses.
+And so it is safe to say that the Self keyword is widely used in programming for a good reason, and so it is important to understand and distinguish between its different uses.